BrianMWest/simple-nats/README.md

     nc.publish('my.topic', json.dumps({'foo': 'bar'}).encode('utf8'))

-## Execude a remote procedure call
+## Execute a remote procedure call

 One nice feature of NATS is the ability to execute RPCs and receive an asynchronous response.
 This is a feature not available in systems like Kafka, despite Kafka being superior in many other